skoppe/dconf-2022/slides.md

 <!--
 How does that make you feel?

-We have unknowingly been using an API similar to the one we use in Manaul Memory Management.
+Many of the concurrency API's we use are very similar to Manual Memory Managentment.

 What is actually the problem with new and delete?

 "you forget the delete."

 Well that is more a symptom.
-The problem is that with Manual Memory Management is the fact we split up the resource into two pieces , put one here, and the other there, with nothing but an invisible link between them, that you can only see if you analyse the code inbetween.
+The problem with Manual Memory Management is the fact that it splits up the resource management into two pieces, one we put here, and the other there.

-Looking at each one in isolation gives you no insight into the other.
+You could be lucky and it might be in the same function, or maybe in the same file.
+But it might be only in the same folder, or worse, in some other one.

+Between them there is only this invisible link, which you can only see if you analyse the code in between.

-In order to know *where* to put the delete, you have to understand a lot more than the surroundings of whereever you end up putting it.
+So the problem isn't that you forget the delete, the problem is that it isn't clear where to put it.
+You'll have to understand a lot more than the surroundings of where ever you end up putting it.
 You need to examine everything from new to delete.

-The problem isn't that you forget the delete, the problem is that it isn't clear where to put it.
-And even if you put it somewhere, it isn't clear that its correct.
+And when you did the hard work and concluded that it *has* to go at a specific spot in the code, there is almost nothing you can do to make your understanding clear to anyone else, including youself.

-With concurrency we have a similar problem, that we end up splitting the spawn and the join, requiring non-local context to reason about the whole thing.
+With concurrency we have a similar problem, that we end up splitting the spawn and the join, creating similar hidden links between them.
+This ultimately doesn't scale and makes reasoning about it very hard.

-The problem is that it doesn't scale.
-The moment your software gets larger there is too much to remain aware of.

 -->
 ---